deadlydog/Blazor.Issue.CssIsolation/ReadMe.md

 The Radzen team was able to provide me with [a solution to this issue](https://forum.radzen.com/t/css-isolation-not-working-with-radzen-components/7147/10?u=deadlydog).
 The issue is not specific to Radzen controls, but rather a general issue with [Blazor CSS Isolation and child components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation#child-component-support).

-The solution is to use the `::deep` css pseudo-element in the Isolated CSS file to target the child components.
+The solution is to add the `::deep` css pseudo-element in the Isolated CSS file to target the child components.
 So the CSS in the [Index.razor.css](/src/Blazor.Issue.CssIsolation/Pages/Index.razor.css) file should be changed to:

 ```css